nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 can ensure that domain events are processed "at most once".
-This constructs "exactly once" semantics, and solves the problem of "dual writing" in the consumption of event notifications that occurs when an event notification is consumed from a message queue with updates made to materialized view and then separately an acknowledgement is sent back to the message queue, a problem of reliability that may cause catastrophic inconsistencies in the state of a system.
+This constructs "exactly once" semantics, and solves the problem of "dual writing" in the consumption of event notifications that occurs when an event notification is consumed from a message queue with updates made to materialised view and then separately an acknowledgement is sent back to the message queue, a problem of reliability that may cause catastrophic inconsistencies in the state of a system.